borglab/gtsfm/README.md

 ### Running SfM

-> **📝 Note**: GTSfM supports many dataset types using different loaders.
-See the [Loader Usage Examples](#unified-runner-usage-examples) section for the recommended approach using `--loader` arguments.
+GTSfM provides a unified runner that supports all dataset types through Hydra configuration.

 To process a dataset containing only an **image directory and EXIF metadata**, ensure your dataset follows this structure: